toakleaf/oakleafcakes-crm-api/README.md

 4. Page is the page number to return given a count. (requires count be present to work)
 5. Similarly, query requires field to be present to return results.
 6. Role can be expressed in query string multiple times to match multiple roles.
+7. all querying of phone numbers is done the raw digits, not any formatting marks like dashes or parenthesis, so you can submit number in any format.

 Returns JSON where accounts match query, of given account's account information (see GET /account route for example output).